 The overall target population for this survey was non-institutionalized persons ages 18 and older, living in the U.S., including Alaska and Hawaii.
-Panelists who had not yet completed the annual profile survey were ineligible.

 Questionnaire development and testing

 The questionnaire was developed by Pew Research Center in consultation with Ipsos.
 The web program was rigorously tested on both PC and mobile devices by the Ipsos project management team and Pew Research Center researchers.
 The Ipsos project management team also populated test data that was analyzed in SPSS to ensure the logic and randomizations were working as intended before launching the survey.